 Classic French Boule

 The original recipe calls for 100% unbleached white flour.
-But I have experimented and made it with part whole wheat and the end result is even more delicious, while still retaining a great crust and not being overly dense.
+This version contains a mixture of whole wheat flour and the end result is even more delicious, while still retaining a crusty exterior and not being overly dense.
+Happy bread baking!

 Classic French Boule

-- 3 cups warm water
+- 3 cups (680g) warm water (95°F/35°C)

-- 1 tablespoon + 1.5 teaspoons kosher salt
+- 1 tablespoon + 1½ teaspoons (18g) Diamond Crystal kosher salt

-- 4 cups unbleached all-purpose flour
+- 4 cups (560g) unbleached all-purpose flour

-- 2 1/2 cups whole wheat flour
+- 2½ cups (350g) whole wheat flour

-- cornmeal for dusting
+- semolina or cornmeal for dusting

-- In large container(with non-airtight lid), whisk together warm water, yeast, and salt.
-Slowly add in flours, mixing with wooden spoon.
-When dough becomes too difficult and thick to stir, mix together with hands until all the flour comes together and dough is uniform.
-The dough should be very wet and sticky.
-Do not knead.
-Cover lightly and allow to rise at room temperature for at least two hours.
-Place in refrigerator and cover lightly for up to two weeks.
+- The Day Before Baking: In a large container(with non-airtight lid), whisk together warm water, yeast, and salt.
+Slowly add in all-purpose and whole wheat flour, mixing with wooden spoon.
+When dough becomes too difficult and thick to stir, start mixing with your hands until all the flour is incorporated and the dough is uniform in texture.
+It should be very wet and sticky, do not knead the dough.
+Cover the dough lightly (do not seal container) and allow to rise at room temperature for at least 2 hours.
+Transfer dough container to the refrigerator.
+Dough can be used the following day or stored for up to 2 weeks.

-- Dust pizza peel lightly with corn meal, remove about half of the dough and “cloak” and shape loaf in a round in about 30-60 seconds—stretch the surface of the dough ball around to the bottom of the loaf, rotating the dough ball as you go, so that it is relatively smooth on the surface.
-The bottom will flatten out during baking.
-Allow to rest at room temperature for 45 minutes. **Note: If you do not have a pizza peel, place on baking sheet covered with parchment paper.
+- Before Baking: Preheat a pizza stone or steel to 450°F (230°C) for at least 45 minutes.
+Dust a pizza peel lightly with semolina or cornmeal, remove half of the dough from the refrigerator and quickly “cloak” and shape the dough into a tight round.
+This shaping process should only take about 30 to 60 seconds total.
+To do so, stretch the surface around to the bottom of the loaf, creating surface tension on the top of the loaf so that the surface is relatively smooth.
+Allow the shaped boule to rest uncovered at room temperature for 45 minutes.
+Equipment Note: If you do own have a pizza peel, place dough on a half sheet pan lined with parchment paper.